 Some things that may show whether or not an organisation has a disqualifying political purpose include:

 - the extent to which the organisation’s promotion or opposition of a political party or candidate aligns with the purposes of the organisation

 - whether the organisation promotes or opposes a party or candidate generally or in relation to specific policies that are relevant to its purpose

 - the extent to which the organisation’s resources are directed at promoting or opposing the party or candidate for political office

-- the links between the between the organisation and the party or candidate, including members in common, campaigns and publications, and
+- the links between the organisation and the party or candidate, including members in common, campaigns and publications, and

 - the extent to which the organisation’s expressed view of a party or candidate is based on reasoned policy argument or research.